Transparency First

 sapphire_48_month

-You cannot receive a Sapphire welcome bonus (Preferred or Reserve) if: (1) you currently hold any Sapphire card, or (2) you have received a new cardmember bonus on any Sapphire card within the past 48 months.
-Chase treats Sapphire Preferred and Sapphire Reserve as one family for bonus eligibility purposes.
+Based on reported patterns, you are generally not eligible to receive a Sapphire welcome bonus (Preferred or Reserve) if: (1) you currently hold any Sapphire card, or (2) you have received a new cardmember bonus on any Sapphire card within the past 48 months.
+Chase appears to treat Sapphire Preferred and Sapphire Reserve as one family for bonus eligibility purposes.

 Chase enforces this rule to prevent repeated cycling between Sapphire Preferred and Sapphire Reserve to earn multiple bonuses.
 It preserves the long-term value of the Sapphire product line.

-To become eligible for a new Sapphire bonus: you must not currently hold any Sapphire card, and you must wait 48 months from when you last received a Sapphire bonus.
-Product changes (downgrades or upgrades) do not reset the 48-month clock, but you must downgrade out of Sapphire before applying for a new Sapphire card.
+To become eligible for a new Sapphire bonus: you generally need to not hold any Sapphire card, and you typically need to wait 48 months from when you last received a Sapphire bonus.
+Product changes (downgrades or upgrades) do not appear to reset the 48-month clock, but you generally need to downgrade out of Sapphire before applying for a new Sapphire card.

 Sapphire Preferred